 Additionally, Mara served as a research analyst in the creation of Breakfast Basics: A Comprehensive Look at School Breakfast Participation in Allegheny County.
 She observed school breakfast models, compiled case studies and, using state data, illustrated student consumption in the county.
 Guided by this data, Mara educates school districts on the importance of school breakfast, how to increase the number of students eating at school and how to implement alternative breakfast models.

 Before taking a position at Allies for Children, Mara interned in the Pennsylvania Department of Planning and Policy under Governor Ed Rendell’s Administration.
 She later served as a research intern for Pittsburgh Mayor William Peduto during his time as a City Councilman and a data analyst intern at Child Watch of Pittsburgh, Allies for Children’s predecessor organization.

-Mara currently resides in Beaver Falls with her husband Andrew and Golden-doodle Bailey.
+Mara currently resides in Beaver Falls with her husband Andrew, son Everett and two Golden-doodles.
 While not at work, Mara enjoys spending time with family and volunteering in her community.